Skip to main content

 They are the long-range communicators, setting broad policies for the body’s various systems.
 Peptides, on the other hand, are smaller chains of amino acids, the very building blocks of proteins.
 They act as highly specific, short-range signals, giving direct orders to cells and tissues.

-For instance, certain peptides instruct the pituitary gland to release growth hormone, while others signal for or modulate inflammation.
+For instance, certain peptides instruct the pituitary gland to release growth hormone, while others signal for tissue repair or modulate inflammation.
 They are the tactical officers executing specific missions within the broader strategy set by hormones.

 Your body operates as a single, integrated system where nutrition provides the fuel and peptides provide the instructions for optimal performance.